Frankly My Dear

 ★★★★☆

 I absolutely loved Foundations of Graphics & Compute - Volume 2: Rendering!
 It completely changed my perspective on webgpu.
-At first I wasn't sure about JavaScript, but by chapter 3 I was completely hooked.
-The way the author explains Programming is so clear and relatable - it's like they're talking directly to you.
-I've already recommended this to all my friends who are interested in Books.
-What I appreciated most was how the book made Books feel so accessible.
+At first I wasn't sure about webgpu, but by chapter 3 I was completely hooked.
+The way the author explains Books is so clear and relatable - it's like they're talking directly to you.
+I've already recommended this to all my friends who are interested in compute.
+What I appreciated most was how the book made simulation feel so accessible.
 I'll definitely be rereading this one - there's so much to take in!

 ★★★★☆